 In 2015 Ed Clay, an accomplished fine woodworker in California’s Wine Country, encountered an iconic three-legged Marolles chair.
 After building a prototype for himself he contacted Jean Touret’s family and, with their blessing, Ed and his daughter Ariel launched Furniture Marolles.

-These beautiful American White Oak stools are now proudly handmade in California's Wine Country by Clay using centuries old methods that leave evidence of the maker's hand.
+These beautiful American Elm stools are now proudly handmade in California's Wine Country by Clay using centuries old methods that leave evidence of the maker's hand.

 The naturally occurring knots and fine cracks that you may see will not cause structural deficiencies as they are an organic aspect of the hardwood.
 We view these elements not as flaws, but as reminders of the tree from which each piece is born.